TotallyInformatik/TotallyInformatik/README.md

 ### Current Projects:

-- :computer: "Annette-Softwaredevelopment" (software-development club at our school)
+- :computer: "Annette-Softwaredevelopment" Founder (software-development club at our school)
   - [Club Website](https://entwicklung.annettegymnasium.de/)
   - Website for our school's student representation
   - Book-Management Web-Application for our school